 The best players aren’t always the fastest.
 They are the ones who can go fast and then slow.
 Dribble the ball at a sprint.
 Stop.
 Pause.
 Redirect.
 Sprint again.
 Pace.
 Pace.
 Pace.

 It’s among the lessons from my youth I reflect on most often.
 It carries through so much of my life.
 I love speed.
 It takes mastery to manage on deadline, something I surely learned from newsrooms.
 Yet, as I age, I’m most proud of how I can find moments of calm to slow down amid my frenetic pace.

 True, a lot of us operate at different speeds.
 But I think we mix up when to go fast and when to go slow.

 More often, we rush for the longterm.
 We’re chill for the short-term.

 We can’t wait for the big promotion.
 We’ll push for our company to get acquired.
 We’re so impatient for the biggest outcomes.
 Fast, fast, fast.

 It follows with our decision-making too.
 We go slow and agonize about tiny decisions (which Macbook, where to brunch), but we rush and fall into major decisions (how often will I drink and what kind of professional will I be).
-Herodotus said the Persians would make all big decisions but discussing them once drunk and once sober.
-Instead, overwhelmed by big decisions, we might not discuss at all.
+Herodotus said the Persians would make all big decisions by discussing them once drunk and once sober.
+Instead, overwhelmed by big decisions, we might not discuss them at all.

 As Aaron Levie, the CEO of Box, put it for young companies: “Startups win by being impatient over a long period of time.”